CloudLabsAI-Azure/Hackathon-Accenture/README.md

 ### CloudLabs Support Contacts

-if you need any assistance, or you can contact CloudLabs 24*7 Support for any extra help.
+If you need any assistance, or you can contact CloudLabs 24*7 Support for any extra help.

 + **Email:** `event-support@spektrasystems.com`

 + **Live Chat:** `https://cloudlabs.ai/ms-support`

 When you contact support, please provide the following information:
-+  “I am participating in Hackathon - Accenture event, my registered email address is `email@accenture.com`, followed by your query/issue.
++  "I am participating in Hackathon - Accenture", my registered email address is `email@accenture.com`, followed by your query/issue.